mathildepinel/mathildepinel/README.md

 - 👋 Hi, I’m @mathildepinel
-- 👀 I’m interested in the future of our cities and especially sustainable urban system development.
+- 👀 I’m interested in bringing tech in energy.
-- 🌱 I’m currently learning data-informed technologies to tackle future challenges in the construction and environmental fields.
+- 🌱 I’m currently learning data-informed technologies to tackle future challenges related to climate change.
 - 💞️ I’m looking to collaborate on project that drive meaningful climate impact.
 - 📫 How to reach me https://www.linkedin.com/in/mathildepinel/